demery/iso639-config/README.md

 ## Known issues, TODO tasks

-FIX: The current behavior of the configuration page is to **delete** records that the user chooses to delist.  **This is bad** because applications that use associations to the `iso639_config_langs` table will break when associated langs are delisted and deleted from that table.
-The Iso639Config::Lang class has a boolean `display` attribute that should be set to false for delisting, in place of deleting the record.
-The change will require a change the `LangsController#create` action to either create or "re-list" languages.
-Also, the method `Lang.listed` should be changed to return only those languages where `display` is `true`.

 FIX: Add internationalization.

 FIX?: Should code `zxx` for 'No linguistic content; Not applicable' always be